Not another penis rule

 (I’m just glad he didn’t ask about his father.)

-Evan: Can you buy me a night cap?
+Tornado E: Can you buy me a night cap?

 Me: I don’t think they make them anymore.

-Evan: Ok.
+Tornado E: Ok.
 I’ll just wear my pajama pants on my head.

-(Your guess is as good as mine.
+(Your guess is as good as mine.)

 (Ok, so it’s not clever.
 But when he runs at me with his arms wide out and yelling that, it’s damn cute.)